hubmapconsortium/antibody-api/scripts/README.md

 # Scripts

 These scripts package the docker "magic".
-They must be run from the repo root
+They must be run from the repo root folder.

 They all startup Docker containers locally, and so they all need Docker to be running locally.